 Creating Your own Private School (filing a PSA)

-This is truly an option, and I will put the instructions of how to do this below.
-The great thing about this is that it’s totally free on so many levels!
+This is truly an option and I will put the instructions on how to do this below.
+The great thing about this option is that it’s totally free on so many levels!
 If you create your own school, you can re-enter your child into their neighborhood public school at any time (K-8).

 Joining a Private School Satellite Program (PSP)

-As someone who runs a PSP, and has been deeply involved in homeschool communities over the past 18 years, I have a bit of a bias towards joining a PSP.
-And here’s why: You aren’t on your own.
+As someone who runs a PSP and has been deeply involved in homeschool communities over the past 18 years, I have a bit of a bias towards joining a PSP.
+Here’s why: You aren’t on your own.
 You have now joined a homeschool school and can get administrative, educational, and moral support!
-You still have complete freedom to homeschool how you want, but you have regular access to teachers and homeschool moms, who can help you when you need it.
+You still have complete freedom to homeschool how you want, but you have regular access to teachers and homeschool moms who can help you when you need it.
 This homeschooling world is probably very new to you, so this support could be invaluable.
 Plus some PSP’s offer field trips and classes and activities for their students.

-Families who join PSP’s do not have to file PSA’s, they simply join an existing private school, and that private school sends an enrollment letter to you to help you disenroll form your school, and a letter to your school to collect your child’s records.
+Families who join PSP’s do not have to file PSA’s, they simply join an existing private school and that private school sends an enrollment letter to help you disenroll form your school, and a letter to your school to collect your child’s records.

 Another benefit is that you don’t have to file any information to the state.
 (Some people like this).
 PSPs never give your student’s information out.
 All information remains between you and them.
 They take care of your legal requirement to have your child enrolled in a school.